uniquehash/jgravity_docs/physics_simulation.md

 * distance
   * sqrt(pow(xA - xB, 2) + pow(yA - yB, 2) + pow(zA - zB, 2))

-we repeat this process for every interval of time until the universe breaks or we get bored.
+We repeat this process for every interval of time until the universe breaks, or we get bored.

-this design does not attempt to optimize in anyway, whether they be in multi-threading, multi-process, or multi-server optimization.
+This design does not attempt to optimize in anyway, whether they be in multi-threading, multi-process, or multi-server optimization.